 - Check your space heater before each use for frayed cords or damage.
 It’s also a good idea to inspect your space heater while in use to make sure the outlet, cord or plug is not hot.

-ServiceMaster Advantage in Houston, Texas is your local disaster restoration expert.
+ServiceMaster Advantage is your local disaster restoration expert in Harris, Mongomery and Galveston Counties.
 We hope you stay warm and fire damage-free this fall.
 Contact us if you experience a fire, smoke or water damage.
 Homeowners rely on us every day for our full array of services.
 Our team will repair your property in a timely manner, keep you informed the whole way through and ensure the job is done right.